Alex Call Player Props: Nationals vs. Rangers

 Alex Call At The Plate

-- Call is hitting .210 with eight doubles, four home runs and 28 walks.
+- Call is hitting .215 with eight doubles, five home runs and 28 walks.

+- Call is batting .313 with two homers during his last outings and is riding a four-game hitting streak.

+- In 54.5% of his 66 games this season, Call has picked up at least one hit.
+He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.